MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 **Admin experience**

 - Manage multiple connectors for LMS and each 3P content providers.
-- Manually update the 3P content that are part of learning paths, collections, and other structured learning, when the connectors for 3P content is updated, deleted, enabled or disabled.
+- Manually update the 3P content that is part of learning paths, collections, and other structured learning when the connectors for 3P content are updated, deleted, enabled, or disabled.

 **Learning experience**

 - Mixed consumption experience for contents coming from LMS and 3P content providers.
-- The **Assigned to you** tab won't show any assignment for 3P content as it can be only recommended.
+- The **Assigned to you** tab doesn't show any assignment for 3P content as it can be only recommended.
 - The **Completed** tab won't show the history of completion status for 3P content.

 > [!NOTE]